crunchy-devops/ansible-fgtech/AWX.md

 sudo sysctl -p
 ```

-See directory nginx for having https and reverse proxy for AWX
+Go to the directory nginx for setting up https access and reverse proxy for AWX